NicholsSchool/2020-ScoutingAppTemplate/ReadMe.md

 ## Setup

 First setup the firebase project on the online firebase console.
 Log in to any google account and go to the [firebase console](https://console.firebase.google.com/).
 Create a new project.
 The project name should be the year, the type of competiton (FTC or FRC) and then the word "Scouting".
 So for example, 2020FRCScouting.
 Follow the steps to create the project.

 Once created, navigate to the "Database" tab on the left of the console and set up the Database.
 Follow the steps, and begin in **Testing**, _not_ Production.

+Also go to the "Authentication" tab and then the **Sign In Method** tab

 <hr/>